laurentperrinet/sciblog/posts/2013-02-02-How-To-Change-Your-Time-Machine-Backup-Interval.rst

        sudo /usr/libexec/PlistBuddy -c 'set  :LaunchEvents:com.apple.time:"Backup Interval":Interval 86400' /System/Library/LaunchDaemons/com.apple.backupd-auto.plist

--  this method use the `PlistBuddy <https://invibe.net/LaurentPerrinet/PlistBuddy>`__ method to read / write the file. this utility can be used interactively
+-  this method uses the PlistBuddy method to read / write the file. this utility can be used interactively

    ::